Amherst College Trustees Approve Comprehensive Fee Increase

 March 27, 2003

 Director of Media Relations

-AMHERST, Mass.—The Amherst College Board of Trustees has established $33,860 as the College’s comprehensive fee for 2001-02.
-This figure represents a 4.5 percent increase over this year’s comprehensive fee, which includes tuition, room and board.
+AMHERST, Mass.-The Amherst College Board of Trustees has established $36,910 as the college's comprehensive fee for 2003-04.
+This figure represents a 4.9 percent increase over this year's comprehensive fee, which includes tuition, room and board.

-Amherst maintains a need-blind admission policy that ensures that a student’s admission to Amherst is not influenced by financial need.
-In addition, Amherst ensures that any student admitted to the College will receive financial aid equal to determined need.
+Amherst maintains a need-blind admission policy that ensures that a student's admission to the college is not influenced by financial need.
+In addition, Amherst ensures that any student admitted to the college will receive financial aid equal to determined need.
 Amherst also has a longstanding commitment to providing only need-based aid, rather than merit scholarships.

 Consistently ranked among the nation's best liberal arts colleges, Amherst also has been ranked as a "Best Value" by U.S. News & World Report, which noted that the Amherst Class of 2000 graduated with an average debt of $12,241, 24th among national liberal arts colleges.
 US News ranked Amherst first in financial aid among its peers (2002).